Penn State vs. Maryland NCAA Football Odds, Plays and Insights | November 6, 2021

 - Penn State's games this year have hit the over on two of eight set point totals (25%).

-- When Penn State records more than 30.4 points, it is 1-1 against the spread and 2-0 overall.
+- Penn State is 1-1 against the spread and 2-0 overall in games when it records more than 30.4 points.

-- In games that Penn State churns out more than 398.4 yards, the team is 2-1 against the spread and 3-0 overall.
+- In games that Penn State churns out over 398.4 yards, the team is 2-1 against the spread and 3-0 overall.

-- The Nittany Lions have turned the ball over 10 times this season, three more turnovers than the Terrapins have forced (7).
+- The Nittany Lions have turned the ball over three more times (10 total) than the Terrapins have forced a turnover (7) this season.

 - Find the latest spread and moneyline odds for Penn State at SISportsbook.